 Lockdown, Covid and furlough were words we had probably never used before this year.
 But are now part of our everyday lexicon.
 But it’s not just words, but lived experience, that inspired this group of five people to begin a process of profound re-evaluation.

-Here’s the the output from three months of chats, confessions, big questions and banter.
+This is the output from three months of Zoom calls, chats, confessions, big questions and banter during lockdown.
 It isn’t a manifesto, it isn’t an agenda, but it might just be the beginnings of a better way to live our lives.

 Suddenly, many of us found we had a lot more time than we could imagine.
 For some, this was scary, especially the self-employed amongst us, but after the initial shock, the extra time allowed us to begin thinking creatively about how we could overcome the challenges of lockdown, re-engineer our businesses and begin to build back better.
 For those who continued to work at or near full capacity from home, not having to commute or attend pointless meetings meant we still had more time to dedicate to what we begun to reappraise and appreciate as the important things.
 Having extra time and flexibility allowed us to shop more locally and cook more adventurous and wholesome meals rather than dragging ourselves round a supermarket to buy a frozen meal to sling in the microwave before collapsing in front of Netflix.